1deg/resource-server-api-docs/docs/common/pagination.md

 Most resource collections support pagination parameters to more finely control response volume.

-### Endpoints

-The resource collection endpoints are just the top-level endpoints with the `GET` method.
-Examples:

-- `GET /v1/organizations/1/opportunities`
-- `GET /v1/organizations/1/opportunities/2/locations`

 ### Parameters

-The following groups of parameters can be used to query on any resource collection that supports them queries (for now just `Organizations` and `Opportunities`).
+The following groups of parameters can be used to query on any resource collection that supports it (`Organizations`, `Opportunities`, and `HousingProperties`).

  Parameter    | Type      | Description                                       | Example
 --------------|-----------|---------------------------------------------------|--------------------